For Development HEAD DRAFTSearch (procedure/syntax/module):

 [SRFI-252]{srfi.252} Calls property-check over the arguments generated by the generators in generator-list as many times as runs.

-property-check is a procedure accepts input, and returns #t if the property is satisfied, #f if not.
+property-check is an expression that evaluates to a procedure accepts input, and returns #t if the property is satisfied, #f if not.
 The input is fed from generators listed in generator-list; it must have as many generators as the number of arguments property-check accepts.

 The optional argument runs must be a nonnegative exact integer to specify how many times property-check should be run.
 If omitted, the system default is used, which is 30 in Gauche.
 The default runs may be changed in future.

 Test-property is the basic one; the test passes when every property-check invocation returns true.
 Test-property-expect-fail, on the other hand, passes when every property-check returns false (thus, expected failure).
 Test-property-skip does not run property-check, just counts runs attempts as skipped tests.
 Test-property-error expects all invocations of property-check raises an error.
-Finally, test-property-error expects property-check raises an error of type error-type, which should be a condition type.
+Finally, test-property-error and test-property-error-type expect all property-check invocations raise an error.
+Additionally, test-property-error-type expects the raised error is of type error-type, which should be a condition type.

 This SRFI is designed to be used with SRFI-64, but you can use these directly with gauche.test without loading srfi.64.